My Left Nut

 My Left Nut is an Irish comedy-drama television miniseries produced by Rollem Productions for BBC Three.
-Based on the stage-play of the same name by Michael Patrick and Oisín Kearney, and drawing heavily on Patrick's own teenage years, the series follows 15-year old Mick (Nathan Quinn O'Rawe) as he discovers a swelling on his left testicle.
+Based on the stage-play of the same name by Michael Patrick and Oisín Kearney, and drawing heavily on Patrick's own teenage years, the series follows 15-year-old Mick (Nathan Quinn O'Rawe) as he discovers a swelling on his left testicle.
 The series was written by Patrick and Kearney and directed by Paul Gay.

 The series was released on BBC Three and BBC iPlayer in the United Kingdom on 1 March 2020, followed by weekly airings on BBC One.

 Premise

 The series follows teenager Mick as he navigates home and school life after discovering a swelling on his left testicle.
-With his father having died years earlier, Mick confides in his mother (Sinead Keenan) while building up the courage to visit the doctor – all while trying to hide his condition from his friends, Tommy and Conor, and his prospective girlfriend, Rachael.
+With his father having died years earlier, Mick confides in his mother while building up the courage to visit the doctor—all while trying to hide his condition from his friends, Tommy and Conor, and his prospective girlfriend, Rachael.